Yes, we can do several things at once, but only if they are easy and require little in the way of thinking.

 Everyone is scrapping with everyone else.

-In the absence of any way to meaningfully measure clients' business outcomes, the way the industry evaluates itself in the only way it can.
-Though outputs - in the form of award shows.
+In the absence of any way to meaningfully measure clients' business outcomes, the industry evaluates itself in the only way it can.
+Though outputs - and in the arena of award shows.

 The volume and quality of new business an agency attracts is explicitly connected to the volume and quality of the awards they accrue.